bfortuno/Surgical-Phase-Recognition/docs/index.rst

 - **Google Colab**: If you prefer to run the notebooks on a different platform than your own computer, or want to experiment with GPU support, we recommend using `Google Colab <https://colab.research.google.com/notebooks/intro.ipynb#recent=true>`_.
 Each notebook on this documentation website has a badge with a link to open it on Google Colab.
 Remember to enable GPU support before running the notebook (:code:`Runtime -> Change runtime type`).
 Each notebook can be executed independently, and doesn't require you to connect your Google Drive or similar.
 However, when closing the session, changes might be lost if you don't save it to your local computer or have copied the notebook to your Google Drive beforehand.

-- **Snellius cluster**: If you want to train your own (larger) neural networks based on the notebooks, you can make use of the Snellius cluster.
-However, this is only suggested if you really want to train a new model, and use the other two options to go through the discussion and analysis of the models.
-Snellius might not allow you with your student account to run Jupyter notebooks directly on the gpu partition.
-Instead, you can first convert the notebooks to a script using :code:`jupyter nbconvert --to script ...ipynb`, and then start a job on Snellius for running the script.
-A few advices when running on Snellius:

-   - Disable the tqdm statements in the notebook.
-Otherwise your slurm output file might overflow and be several MB large.
-In PyTorch Lightning, you can do this by setting :code:`enable_progress_bar=False` in the trainer.
-   - Comment out the matplotlib plotting statements, or change :code:`plt.show()` to :code:`plt.savefig(...)`.

 Tutorial-Lecture alignment
 --------------------------